rajan-daniel/typescriptDemo/README.md

 ## 🚀 Purpose

-TypeScript is powerful, but remembering all the syntax (especially for more advanced types) can be annoying.
+TypeScript is powerful, but remembering all the syntax (especially for more advanced types) can be documented.

 This repo serves as:
 - A **cheatsheet** for common patterns